FlavScents AInsights Entry for 4-Methyl Guaiacol (CAS: 93-51-6)

 4. Use in Flavors

-4-Methyl guaiacol is extensively used in flavor formulations, particularly in smoked, roasted, and grilled profiles.
-It is a key component in creating authentic smoky flavors in sauces, marinades, and meat products.
-Typical use levels in finished food products range from 0.1 to 10 ppm, depending on the desired intensity and application.
-The compound is stable under heat and acidic conditions, making it suitable for a wide range of culinary processes.
+4-Methyl guaiacol is extensively used in flavor formulations, particularly in smoked, roasted, and grilled food products.
+It is a key component in creating authentic smoky flavors in sauces, marinades, and savory snacks.
+Typical use levels in finished food products range from 0.1 to 5 ppm, depending on the desired intensity.
+It is stable under heat and acidic conditions, making it suitable for a wide range of culinary applications.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature